-Feng shui, the ancient Asian art of placement and energy enhancement, has a trendy new 21st-century life.
+Feng shui, the ancient Asian art of placement and energy enhancement, has a trendy new modern 21st-century life.
 Traditional feng shui is a complex and arcane system.
 But modern feng shui, adapted for Western consumption, merges the esoteric with the contemporary for broader acceptance and application.

 Feng Shui Now